CorruptStudio/Xeno/README.md

 5. **Imports and Modules**:
    - Import system that supports versioning without wildcard use for strict dependency management.
-   - Modules imported via `import <Module>` for system-level bindings and `import "LocalFile"` for user scripts.
+   - Modules imported via `import <Module>` for global bindings and `import "LocalFile"` for user scripts.

 ## Developer Flexibility:
 - **Game Integration**: